microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Token, String
 + Token, Token

 1. Using the FHIR Search collection in Postman, search for `Patient` Resource instances narrowed down by the following search parameters: ```date```, ```lastmodified```, ```identifier```, and more.
-Then, modify the included API calls with the `&` operator to combine different search parameters and see what results you get.
+Then, modify the included API calls with the `&` operator to combine different search parameters.

 2. In Postman, make an API call with the `GET List Patient Observations by Results Composite` request.
 Then modify the `http://loinc.org|8462-4` (diastolic blood pressure) value and see if you can get different search results.

 To learn more about composite searches in FHIR, please visit [here](https://build.fhir.org/search.html#combining).

 ## Step 3 - Using Search Result Parameters
-The FHIR standard offers a comprehensive set of parameters for filtering search results, allowing for fine-grained data retrieval from a FHIR server.
+The FHIR standard offers a comprehensive set of parameters for filtering search results.
+These parameters enable fine-grained data retrieval from a FHIR server.

-Below are some of the Search result parameters in FHIR.
+Listed below are some of the Search result parameters in FHIR.

-`_summary`
+`_summary` - for specifying subsets of information to be returned when querying a Resource.
+For example, including the `_summary=true` search parameter only returns Elements marked with `ElementDefinition.isSummary` in their base definition.

-`_total`
+`_total` -

 `_sort`